Power News We love to talk!

 BHELs WC has historically been at precarious levels (receivables 7-9 months & inventories at 3-4.5 months).
 As long as the backlog grows, customer advances grow, and the illusion that everything is okay is maintained.
 But once the backlog starts declining, the illusion wears off.
 Net cash end Q2FY13 was R36.1 billion (R64.8 billion end FY12 and R94.5 billion FY11 end).

-- Survey soon to tap states solar power potential Read more
+- Metro Rail to tap solar energy Read more